 Doris “Granny D.” Haddock got the cane by Dublin, N.H., at age 95.
 She became famous when she walked across the continental United States between the ages of 88 and 90.
 She then lived another five years after receiving the cane.

 Goffstown, N.H., gave the cane to May Gruber on her 100th birthday in 2012.
 She had led the Pandora knitwear company, run a 10K at age 65 and held a sign during the Occupy Wall Street protest at 99.

 Becket, Mass., gave its cane to Margaret Peg Lynch, a sitcom pioneer who created the Ethel and Albert comedy series.
 When she got the cane, she thought about doing a show on Ethel and Albert getting older.
-She couldn’t think of anything funny.
+But, she said, she couldn’t think of anything funny.